Sahilkumar19/AI-Learnings/Agents/README.md

 ## How to use it?

-clone the repo and go to the AGENTS Directory then run the below command
+clone the repo and go to the Agents Directory then run the below command

 ```bash
 python Marketing_Agent.py